Bovine tuberculosis statistics and costs

 What a mistake!!

 Many farmers in high incidence areas are now leaving the industry partly due to the expense and lingering hardship associated with bovine TB.

 In 2000, according to Customs & Excise, the annual UK dairy trade deficit was less than £0.5b.
 In the ten years since then the deficit has steadily increased so that in 2010 the deficit exceeded £1.2b.

 What is seen as the future for farming in South West England and what are the reasons behind this distinct lack of willingness to allocate the necessary resource and commitment to address bovine TB in this country?

 There are two reasons why the burgeoning badger population is not being addressed to achieve TB free status.
 One is the government's unwillingness to make a commitment and put serious investment into achieving a long term aim.
-The other is loss of votes in the face of a misinformed public who do not understand the reasons why the EU is not sanctioning cattle vaccination and why badger vaccination is currently seen as an unproven, high risk, distant solution for which badger trials on an oral vaccine in England and Wales have not even started.
+The other is loss of votes in the face of a misinformed public who do not understand the reasons why UK field trials of cattle vaccination are being stalled and why badger vaccination is currently seen as an unproven, distant solution for which the first stage in badger trials on an oral vaccine in the Republic of Ireland have yet to be published [This was current on 13 January 2015].

 Ways forwardCurrent strategies are not working.
 Bold measures are needed to bring benefits in a timescale which will help the current industry.

 - If disease eradication is the goal, one option would be to change the legal status of badgers to match that in the rest of Europe.74 This will bring about a large reduction in the size of the badger population.
 As the size of the problem continues to grow, pressure to remove protection status will increase.